tue09/TIS_DPO/readme.md

 ### Step 2: Evaluate with Ragas

-The generated outputs are passed through a Ragas-based evaluation script, which:
+The generated outputs are passed through a Ragas-based evaluation script.
-- Sends outputs to a Qwen inference endpoint
-- Embeds questions/answers via a bi-encoder
-- Scores response quality using Ragas metrics

 ---